ArthurBrouwersSemester3/Documentation/Sprint planning - retrospective.md

   We have worked for too long on one subject and did not make any progress.
   We should realize earlier when to move on to a different subject.

+Positve
+- Documentation

+This sprint, we created our group documentation.
+Before, we saved everything in a google docs document, but it is a better practice to save it in our github.

+- Communication

+Both of us has kept our promises and was a reliable partner this sprint.
+We had frequent talks about the progress and what we were doing.

+- Collaberating

+Last sprint, we had some issues regarding this topic.
+We worked on the exact same functionality and that slowed down the progress.
+This sprint, we decided to work on different functionalities and only work together if the other is in need of help.

 <img src="https://user-images.githubusercontent.com/124791770/229052925-ce5aa119-36c5-4f4a-8378-a4d6a63fa56c.png" alt="Image description" width="200" height="300">